Texans have an opening to envision an environmental agency that works for everyone

 TCEQ is one of 21 state agencies scheduled over the next year or so for a comprehensive assessment known as sunset review.
 It is a state-mandated process that each agency undergoes every 12 years with the stated goal of making them more efficient and effective.

 Each review begins with a required agency self-evaluation that serves as a starting point for a yearslong reform process.
 TCEQ published theirs in September 2021.
 From here, the process thickens with layers and layers of bureaucracy.
 TCEQ’s self-evaluation, for example, runs to 684 pages.

 But there are ways to stay involved and have influence.
 Here are the steps.

 - Two public meetings will be held in Austin in to give the public a chance to comment on the sunset report

-- The Sunset Advisory Commission, comprised mostly of state lawmakers, will issue its own report on TCEQ
+- The Sunset Advisory Commission, mostly comprising state lawmakers, will issue its own report on TCEQ

 - There will be two more meetings in Austin for community members, advocates and experts to speak up on that report